-Although babies refuse the bottle and do not want to eat from a bottle and even do not want to suck, they still manage to take frequent feedings yet very small portion size.
+Although babies refuse the bottle and do not want to eat from a bottle and even do not want to suck.
+As a mom, you still manage to give frequent feedings ounce by ounce.

 As recommended by pediatricians, even if your baby is sick or refusing the bottle, do not force to eat if he is resisting.
 Try to nurse her as frequently as possible rather than following a time table of every 2 to 3 hours.